- Prospective Students

 Secretary - Kelly Scheiderer '95

 Kelly Scheiderer has been an active member of the HSMP Alumni Society for more than fifteen years including most years on the executive committee and serving on almost every committee.
 Although she's really not that old, she often serves as Alumni Society historian!
 Kelly received both her undergraduate and graduate degrees from The Ohio State University.
 She is definitely a buckeye as she has worked at OSU for more than 25 years.
-Kelly is currently the Administrator and COO for OSU Emergency Medicine at The Ohio State University Wexner Medical Center.
-She also serves on the Boards of Directors for Delta Dental of Ohio, Delta Dental of Michigan and Renaissance Health Services Corporation.
+Kelly is currently the Administrative Director, Heart and Vascular Center at The Ohio State University Wexner Medical Center.
+She also serves on the Boards of Directors for Delta Dental of Michigan and Renaissance Health Services Corporation.